-The skills (competency standards) may be expanded and further defined during the life of the agreement to enable all parties to have a clearer understanding of the skill requirements, and employee performance at each job model.
+Employees will have access to the "SkillsMaster©" system to identify skill deficiencies, training needs and career paths.
+The competency standards contained in the system may be expanded and further defined during the life of the agreement to enable all parties to have a clearer understanding of the skill requirements, employee performance (output) levels of each "Job Model".

-The aim of the Company is to create a wage assessment model which rewards an employee according to the acquisition and utilisation of skills with components directly related to performance.
+The aim of the process is to create a wage assessment model which rewards an employee according to the acquisition and utilisation of individual tasks relevant to the entire task required to complete a whole job with components directly related to performance and output (productivity).